How to Make WWWow with

 Conclusion: Both solutions offer great performance, although their core philosophy is different.

-These are some of the most important aspects for an online store.
+These are some of the most important aspects of an online store.

 Shopify has quite a lot of them, including: